 Johansson has exhibited at places like the Museum of Art in Matsuyama, Japan, and the Modern Museum of Art in Stockholm, Sweden.
-His current exhibition Closing the Books America Sverige Ulan Bator Kvidinge Pontiac Deutschland at GunGallery in Stockholm, is now showing as of January 31st.
+His current exhibition Closing the Books America Sverige Ulan Bator Kvidinge Pontiac Deutschland at GunGallery in Stockholm, just opened.
 It features photos from six of Gerry's previously published books and marks a conclusion of the work he has been doing for close to 16 years.
-Since some of you won’t make it to the private view (it's a pretty long round trip from the UK), I called Gerry for a chat.
+Since some of you won’t make it to the show (it's a pretty long round trip from the US), I called Gerry for a chat.

 VICE: Hey Gerry, can you tell us about Closing The Books?

-Gerry Johansson: Over the years, I've made a series of books that all have things in common.
-But they reach out over different places.
-The first book is called America and was released in 1997-98.
-Since then, I've done one book about Sweden, and one about Germany.
-But I've also made a book about Kvidinge, which is a community in Småland, Sweden, close to where I live.
-And a book about Ulan Bator, the capital of Mongolia, and one book about the city Pontiac, you know like the car, Pontiac, outside of Detroit, America.
+Gerry Johansson: Over the years, I made a series of books that all have things in common, but they were created in different places.
+The first book I made is called America and was released in 1998.
+Since then, I've done one book about Sweden, one about Germany, and one about Kvidinge, which is a community in Småland, Sweden, close to where I live.
+I also made a book about Ulan Bator, the capital of Mongolia, and one book about the city Pontiac, you know like the car, Pontiac, outside of Detroit.

 Not the three small ones.
 However, the three countries are personal to me.
 My dad studied in Germany before the war.
 I was born in 1945, so my entire childhood and everything around that was very influenced by Germany.
-Things then became more influenced by America and now, I guess, the world is more about China or Japan.
-But during my childhood, pretty much all toys were from Germany.
+During my childhood, pretty much all toys were from Germany.
 It was the place everyone [in Sweden] thought about and referred to outside of Sweden.
-And after that, my teenage years began and I was really interested in jazz music.
-So I automatically got interested in the US.
-And Sweden is the place where I grew up.
+Then, when I became a teenager, I got really interested in jazz music, so I automatically got interested in the US.
+And Sweden, of course, is the place where I grew up.

 I guess you can call it a weird coincidence.
-I was spreading a sandwich one morning and a commercial was on about Ulan Bator.
-So I thought, "that seems fun, I should go."
+I was making a sandwich one morning and a commercial was on about Ulan Bator.
+So I thought, "That seems fun, I should go."
 My way of working isn't very structured.
-I just go to places, look at them and try to figure out what they represent and stuff like that.
+I just go to places, look at things, and try to figure out what they represent.

 Why are there never people in your photographs?

 I normally photograph places where there aren't that many people around, and I like to stay in areas like that as well.
 I’d rather walk on small streets than big avenues.
-But they’re all places that humans have created, such as a playground, a back street and maybe a political sculpture.
+But they’re all places that humans have created, like a playground, a back street, or a political sculpture.

 A bit antisocial, maybe?

 Hell no!
 I've done lots of assignments portraying people, but the thing is this: say that you want to capture a picture of a remarkable sculpture, and there's a person next to the sculpture.
-Then, almost always, most of the viewer's attention will end up on this person in the picture rather than on the thing that I thought was the main thing, i.e. this sculpture.
+Then, almost always, most of the viewer's attention will go to this person in the picture rather than on the thing that was meant to be the focal point. the sculpture.
 I don't have people in my pictures because I want to highlight the place I'm capturing.

 How often do people not “get” what you’re doing?

-Sometimes people think, "fuck, this is really boring," but the more they look at them, the more they understand that they are fun in a way.
-And then they realise that it's sort of a cultural comment.
+Sometimes people think, "Fuck, this is really boring," but the more they look at them, the more they understand that they are fun, in a way.
+And then they realize that it's sort of a cultural comment.